 Every night Henry was fed on the back concrete steps behind the house where he had to fight for his dinner amongst giant roaches.
 He often wasn’t up for the fight and I couldn’t blame him.
 This left him constantly hungry, and I was content to share what I had with him.
 Henry didn’t seem to mind my cooking or somewhat limited diet.
 Roaches have always freaked me out, and the memory of them swarming over a plate of dog food still gives me the willies.
 Thankfully they avoided coming in the house as some kind of agreement between the owner and the roaches had been brokered before my arrival, but the backyard was forever off-limits to me for this reason.

-On this particular afternoon, I was visited by an old college friend from my time at Syracuse, as a brand new and fully tricked out Saab pulled up to the house.
-All of the windows were open and I can hear the unmistakable voice of William S. Boroughs reading some program loudly through the car’s powerful speakers.
+On this particular afternoon, I was visited by an old college friend from my time at Syracuse, as a brand new and fully tricked-out Saab pulled up to the house.
+All of the windows were open and I could hear the unmistakable voice of William S. Boroughs reading some program loudly through the car’s powerful speakers.
 I don’t know if this was done for effect by Marc to assert his quirkiness, or if this was just what he was listening to at the time.
 Even if he had turned up the volume to make an entrance, the fact that he even owned a spoken-word audiotape of Burroughs added to Marc’s otherness.
 He quietly, and sometimes overtly, celebrated it.

 Marc in a new Saab was an inexplicable contradiction.
 Through all the years we’ve known each other Marc never had more than six dollars in his pocket, and probably less than that in his bank account.
 It turned out that Marc had enlisted with a car delivery service in New York which matched people going cross country with cars which needed to be transported.
 You had a fixed amount of time and free transportation.
 Marc was on his way to San Francisco and was stopping off unannounced to visit for a couple of days.